 F1 brakes can regularly reach temperatures of between 400°C and 1000°C, but it varies throughout the race.
 Brake temperatures can be managed with cooling ducts, vents and holes, but if temperatures above 1000°C persist, oxidation of the brake discs and brake failure can occur.

-The brakes are of course not the only parts of the car that need to be made especially for the harsh conditions inside an F1 car, but they are one of the most important components.
-Let us first discuss what they are composed of, and then what temperatures they need to withstand.
+The brakes are of course not the only parts of the car that need to be made especially for the harsh conditions inside an F1 car, but they are some of the most important components.
+Below, we take a closer look at the brakes on an F1 car and discuss the temperatures they can reach.

 The Components Of F1 Brakes

 F1 brake systems are made up of various components, most of which are not exclusive to these types of cars.
-The main ones are the brake discs, calipers, master cylinders and the pedal.
-These items are all within your normal car’s braking system, although they will vary in size, weight and overall construction, as is to be expected when comparing with such a high-performance car.
+The main ones are the brake discs, calipers, master cylinders and the brake pedal.
+These parts are all within your normal car’s braking system, although they will vary in size, weight and overall construction, as is to be expected with such a high-performance car.

 Because the cars are so fast, the brakes need to be able to slow them down rapidly to allow them to take the sometimes-sharp corners around a Grand Prix circuit.
 However, even though the brakes on F1 cars are some of the most advanced and some of the quickest at stopping any car, there are still performance restrictions that prevent them from being too strong.

-The brakes contain some of the components we have just mentioned, and these are usually made from some very lightweight but strong materials.
+F1 brakes are usually made from some very lightweight but strong materials.
 The pads and the discs are made using carbon fiber, and this allows them to be much lighter than steel brakes, helping to increase the overall performance of the car by cutting some extra weight.

 This does make the brakes very expensive, as anything with carbon fiber carries quite a big cost.
-However, given the forces and the temperatures that the brakes can withstand, it is definitely worth the money.
-However, along with limiting the performance, expenses are also limited by the regulations, to help prevent the overall cost of the sport reaching too high a level.
+However, given the forces and the temperatures that the brakes can withstand, it is definitely worth the money for the teams!

-F1 cars can top 200mph on the straights, with the fastest recorded speed at just over 230mph.
-The cars have massive amounts of downforce thanks to their design, and this allows them to regularly corner at speeds over 100mph.
-Sometimes they will need to slow down much more than that, such as for tight hairpin bends, and thus they undergo a lot of force.
+F1 cars can top 200 mph on the straights (or about 320 kph), with the fastest recorded speed at just over 230 mph (370 kph).
+The cars have massive amounts of downforce thanks to their design, and this allows them to regularly corner at speeds over 100 mph (160 kph).
+Sometimes they will need to slow down much more than that, such as for tight hairpin bends, and so they undergo a lot of force.

 At some corners, the drivers may feel the force of upwards of 5G, which is 5 times what you normally feel due to gravity.
-They can feel similar forces when braking, and thus it is easy to imagine the strain that the actual brakes must be under when decreasing from close to 200mph down to less than 100mph for a sharp turn, and so they will clearly get quite hot.
+They can feel similar G-forces when braking, and so it is easy to imagine the strain that the actual brakes must be under when decreasing from close to 200 mph down to less than 100 mph for a sharp turn, and so they will clearly get quite hot.

 How Hot Do F1 Brakes Get?